-The district and its staff strictly enforce prohibitions against the use of all tobacco products, ecigarettes, or any other electronic vaporizing device by students and all others on school property and at school-sponsored and school-related activities.
+The district and its staff strictly enforce prohibitions against the use of all tobacco products, ecigarettes, and nicotine products, or any other electronic vaporizing device by students and all others on school property and at school-sponsored and school-related activities.
 [See the Student Code of Conduct and policies FNCD and GKA for more information.]